 Naming things is hard.

 The tool was about uploading and downloading data specified with a URL.
-It would show the data (by default).
-The user would "see" the URL perhaps and "see" then spelled with the single letter 'c'.
-It was also a client-side program, a URL client.
+It was a client-side program (the 'c'), a URL client, and would show the data (by default).
 So 'c' for Client and URL: cURL.

 Nothing more was needed so the name was selected and we never looked back again.